TheCrazyInsanity/GT-Ages-Of-The-Universe-1/README.md

 # GregTech Ages Of Space
-A work in progress GregTech modpack made by the finest devs at shitters incorprated.
+A work in progress GregTech modpack made by the finest devs at Shitters Incorprated.